your-tools/tsrc/docs/index.md

-# tsrc - managing multiple git repositories
+# tsrc - managing groups of git repositories

 ## What it is

-`tsrc` is a command-line tool that helps you manage several git repositories.
+`tsrc` is a command-line tool that helps you manage groups of git repositories.

 We use it at [tanker.io](https://tanker.io) because: